ObeoNetwork/lwc25/README.md

   - `questionnaire-metamodel-edit/`: EMF editor facilities for the Questionnaire metamodel.
 - `build/`
   - `sirius-web-2025.2.11.jar`: Sirius Web application, downloaded from the [official package release](https://github.com/eclipse-sirius/sirius-web/packages/2069582?version=2025.2.11).
-  - `libs/`: the built jar file of the different modules from the `backend` folder.
+  - `libs/`: the built jar files of the different modules from the `backend` folder.
+  - `tables/`: the filled tables of the Language Workbench Challenge 2025 for Sirius Web.

 ### Quick start